 - 1. EDUC-501 Methods and Materials of Middle and High School Teaching - 2.
-EDUC-592 Content Area Reading and Writing - 3.
+EDUC-592 Teaching Language and Literacy Across the Content Areas - 3.
+EDUC-623 Special Methods in Teaching: Social Studies - 4.
 EDUC-520 Professional Internship used to determine courses for each program which students have taken in either graduate or undergraduate levels.